Fluconazole: Resistance

 Antifungal resistance to drugs in the azole class tends to occur gradually over the course of prolonged drug therapy, resulting in clinical failure in immunocompromised patients (e.g., patients with advanced HIV receiving treatment for thrush or esophageal Candida infection).

 In C. albicans, resistance occurs by way of mutations in the ERG11 gene, which codes for 14α-demethylase.
 These mutations prevent the azole drug from binding, while still allowing binding of the enzyme's natural substrate, lanosterol.
 Development of resistance to one azole in this way will confer resistance to all drugs in the class.
 Another resistance mechanism employed by both C. albicans and C. glabrata is increasing the rate of efflux of the azole drug from the cell, by both ATP-binding cassette and major facilitator superfamily transporters.
 Other gene mutations are also known to contribute to development of resistance.
 C. glabrata develops resistance by up regulating CDR genes, and resistance in C. krusei is mediated by reduced sensitivity of the target enzyme to inhibition by the agent.

 The full spectrum of fungal susceptibility and resistance to fluconazole can be found in the product data sheet.
 According to the US Centers for Disease Control and Prevention, fluconazole resistance among Candida strains in the US is about 7%.

 Combating resistance

 Rising resistance raises concerns since fluconazole is commonly used due to its inexpensiveness and ease of administration, according to the World Health Organization.

-One possible solution to counter the increasing prevalence of Candida infections–fungal infections caused by the yeast Candida–is combination antifungal therapy, combining natural components with commercial antifungal drugs to combat resistance.
+One possible solution to counter the increasing prevalence of Candida infections is combination antifungal therapy, combining natural components with commercial antifungal drugs to combat resistance.

 Another possible solution is the integration of phage therapy, which has shown successive results in functional therapies.
 Phages, viruses that infect microbes including fungi, exhibit potent antimicrobial effects against various resistant fungal strains, demonstrating remarkable specificity and efficacy.